 - 2 Tablespoons butter

-- Remove from heat immediately and pour into mixing bowl.
+Remove from heat immediately and pour it into a mixing bowl.

 - Add the milk to the pan and heat just until small bubbles begin to form around the edges, but don't boil.

-- Add sugar and yeast to mixing bowl.
+- Add sugar and yeast to the mixing bowl.
 Proof if yeast requires it.
-I use active dry yeast so I just move ahead.

 - Knead dough by hand or in a stand mixer until it is soft, smooth, and elastic.
 Add more flour if needed.